GuillaumeSmaha/ansible-gluu-playbook/cluster-replication/README.md

-Ansible Gluu Playbooks: Signle node
+Ansible Gluu Playbooks: Cluster with two main servers and LDAP replication
 ==========

 This example deploy Gluu on 2 servers and a load balancer to dispatch requests.